best-surrogacy-agencies-in-denver colorado

 Golden Surrogacy is a Colorado-based agency that has focused on in-state matching for over a decade, serving surrogates and intended parents across Denver, Aurora, Colorado Springs, Boulder, Fort Collins, Loveland, Greeley, and surrounding communities.
 The agency publishes one of the most straightforward compensation guarantees in the state: a $70,000 minimum for first-time surrogates, with the founders publicly committed to never using vague “up to” marketing language.

-The agency was co-founded by former intended parents, a background that shapes its service model and makes it particularly attentive to the emotional landscape of the process on the IP side.
-Golden Surrogacy requires all funds to be placed in escrow before medical procedures begin — a non-negotiable policy that protects surrogate payment security.
-The agency does not adjust base compensation based on a surrogate’s location, insurance status, or employment — a policy it positions as a deliberate rejection of the most common ways agencies quietly suppress surrogate pay.
+The agency was co-founded by former intended parents — a background that shapes its service model and makes it particularly attentive to the emotional dimensions of the process on the IP side.
+Golden Surrogacy requires all funds to be placed in escrow before medical procedures begin.
+The agency does not adjust surrogate compensation based on location, insurance status, or employment.

 For Intended Parents